 An outside committee member is required to have specific and unique research expertise in the area of the dissertation.
 The student is responsible for obtaining the approval of the Research Committee for such members.
 The student must submit a request to the chair of the Research Committee outlining the specific expertise of the proposed outside member in relation to the dissertation topic as indicated by relevant publications, and including his or her CV.
 The request will be considered by the Research Committee and a response will be provided in writing.

 Once the permanent committee has been formed, an announcement of the composition of the committee should be sent to the Research Committee and the dean for approval.

 In addition to the three permanent members, the proposal committee will have two special members, and the oral examination committee will have an outside reader, as described below:

 Special Members: Proposal Meeting

-Two Derner Institute doctoral students will serve as special members for the proposal committee only.
+Two Derner School of Psychology doctoral students will serve as special members for the proposal committee only.
 They may be chosen by the student whose proposal is being evaluated, subject to the approval of the dissertation committee chair.

 Special Members: Orals

 The committee convened to examine the student for the oral defense of the dissertation will include an outside reader, who must: 1) teach at Adelphi University and have a doctoral degree in a discipline outside of psychology or have a doctoral degree in psychology and teach in a discipline outside of psychology; or 2) have a doctoral degree in psychology or in a related discipline and be a faculty member at another college or university (including a faculty appointment at a teaching hospital or medical school).
 The outside reader may be chosen by the student whose proposal is being evaluated, subject to the approval of the dissertation committee chair.
 Requests for special members not meeting these criteria must be submitted to the Research Committee at least a month prior to the orals date, outlining the qualifications of the proposed special member and explaining the rationale for the exception.